 - For the Cupcakes

-- In a large mixing bowl, whisk together the flour, brown sugar, granulated sugar, cocoa powder, baking powder, baking soda, and salt for about 30 seconds, until evenly blended.
+- In a small bowl, whisk together the flour, baking powder, baking soda, and salt until well combined.
+Set aside.

-- In the bowl of a stand mixer fitted with the paddle attachment (or using a hand mixer), beat the butter and cream cheese together on medium-high speed until smooth and fluffy.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and sugar together on medium speed for about 3 minutes, until the mixture is light and fluffy.

 Variation Tips